RaananW/WebWorkers-IndexedDB/README.md

 ```javascript
 webworker.postMessage({ dbName: "webworkerTest", dbVersion:1, asArray: asArray });
 ```
-3. [WebWorker] Open the database, fetch all records from the store (using a cursor)
+3. [Web Worker] Open the database, fetch all records from the store (using a cursor)
 ```javascript
 //...
 var cursor = evt.target['result'];